Steering Systems, What Is It All About?

 There are a couple of things that we need to identify: there is a turn center, and vehicle radius turn centers.

-And that is the same thing that is happening with a go-kart when it is turning, the outside wheels will spin faster than the inside wheels in a turn.
+And that is the same thing that is happening with a go-kart when it is turning, the outside wheels will spin faster than the inside wheels.
 (Just as a side note: the differential on a car is designed to accommodate the different speeds of the outside verses the inside wheel.
-So that the outside wheel actually spins faster than the inside wheel.
-If you ever do some noticing, and are making a turn in a car, and you stomp on the gas in the car, the inside wheel is the one that is going to spin, it going to burn rubber.)
+So that the outside wheel spins faster than the inside wheel.)

-On a go-kart however, because the small turn radius, the inside tire will chirp, or loose traction because it is trying to go as fast as the outside tire.
-In other words the inside tire will be going in the same speed in turning as the outside wheel, and you will cause the tire to spin or loose rubber when you are turning the go-kart.
+On a go-kart however, because of the small turn radius, the inside tire will chirp, or loose traction because it is trying to go as fast as the outside tire.
+In other words the inside tire will be going the same rotational speed in a turn as the outside wheel.
+This will cause the tire to spin or loose rubber when the gokart is turned.
 That is where the wear comes from.
 It is primarily coming from corners.
-Because the outside wheel is actually spinning faster than the inside wheel would like to go)
+Because the outside wheel is spinning faster than the inside wheel would like to go.

 The Turning Point

 Four wheel drive trucks have difficulty in their designs to get the front wheels to have the turning point at their centers.
-The design encounters some mental gymnastics, if you will, to get to that ideal positioning.
-If you look at trucks for instance they have the same issues.
-What they will do is they will make the hub stick out a lot farther because they are trying to get the turn’s center to be right at the center of the tire.
+The design encounters some mental gymnastics to get to that ideal positioning.
+If you look at trucks for instance they have this issue.
+What four wheel drive trucks will do is make the hub stick out a lot farther because they are trying to get the turn’s center to be right at the center of the tire.

-Now there is another issue, a third issue, and that is the incline of the turning or caster.
+There is another element in the Ackerman steering , which is the incline of the turning or caster.
 The design of the incline of the turning system has to do with the forces that the vehicle encounters during turning.
-If you lean the system back towards you, the steering will be more advantageous, more aggressive.
-Also it turns to your advantage, the vehicle has less affect over the steering wheel and you have more over all command of the steering wheel than the vehicle does on you.
-That is the purpose of it.
+If the system is leaned back towards the back of the vehicle, the steering will be more advantageous, more aggressive.
+Also the forces exerted by the vehicle are reduced.
+The vehicle has less affect over the steering wheel and there is a more commanding feel on the steering wheel than the vehicle does on the occupant.
+That is the main purpose of castering the steering system.

-And ways to get around that would be to have a rack and pinion steering, which helps to give you some mechanical advantage.
+A ways to get around a poor steering system, would be to have a rack and pinion steering, which helps to gain mechanical advantage.
 In other words, it makes steering less difficult, by making the resistance of the turning less.
-It makes it easier to steer.

-Now engineers devote their lives to design a suspension systems for cars that is all they do.
-So to expect yourself to design something right off the bat, it is kind of a lot to expect.
+To expect yourself to design something right off the bat, it is kind of a lot to expect.
 One way to get around that is to buy someone's plans where they have performed all those calculations, and they have done it already.
-Or you can use the rough guidelines I've talked about, you can do some rough layouts, try to figure out a little bit.
-In the "How To Build A Go Kart.pdf" there are further details on how to design a steering systems.
+Or you can use the rough guidelines I've talked about.
+You can do some rough layouts and try to figure out a little bit.
+In the Go Kart Building Series, there are further details on how to design steering systems.
 This is a great resource, especially for those who want to do it right.

-The inherit designs that I have on my go karts have the inside wheels turning more, as the outside wheels turning less.
+The design of the Phi-Alpha-10 for example, has the inside wheels turning more, as the outside wheels turn less.
 It has to do with the offset of the rod mounts on the steering drive.
 The system would be clasified as a four bar linkage.
-The layout of that you can roughly two on a piece of paper or on a mechanical design program to figure out what those radial turn relationships can then be layed out as well to help optimize and visualiz the system.
+The layout can be roughly done on a piece of paper or on a mechanical design program.
+The radial turn relationships can then be layed out as well to help optimize and visualiz the system.

 Figure: Outside Wheel Has Less of an angle (15 deg) where as the inside wheel has a steeper angle (19 deg).
 Notice the two different radial turning paths for each tire.
 The outside has a larger radius and the inside a smaller radius.
 The outside must go faster to keep up with the inside tire.

-Now, the question as to go above or below the steering system?
+Now, the question is “Do I put the tie rods above or below the steering system?”
 I prefer, to go below.
-And the reason for that is, your feet can get above the steering mechanism, they're not getting going to get all tangled up in the tie rods.
-There are plans, and I have seen it were the steering mechanism is above, an unfortunately your feet get tangled up in the tie rods.
+And the reason for that is, your feet can get above the steering mechanism.
+They are not getting going to get all tangled up in the tie rods.
+There are plans, and I have seen it were the steering mechanism is above.
+Unfortunately the drivers pants and feet get tangled up in the tie rods.
 As a result the design for the Phi-Alpha-10 and Phi-Alpha-9 have the tie rods below from a packaging standpoint.

-One thing to keep in mind, especially if you are using a suspension, the relationship of the steering tie rod ends can change when the suspension moves.
-If the system is not designed correctly, (in other words if you do not put center lines of your steering tie rod ends right in the center, as in a parallelogram system) what will happen is when you hit a bump and wheel goes up, your wheel will either move in or out (axially vertically).
+One thing to keep in mind, especially on a suspension system, is that the relationship of the steering tie rod ends can change when the suspension moves.
+If the system is not designed correctly, (in other words if the center lines of the steering tie rod ends are not right in the center, as in a parallelogram system) when a bump is encountered and the wheel goes up, the wheel will either move in or out (axially vertically).
 The relationship between the wheels and the steering system will change causing the front wheels to flop back and forth.
-That can be very dangerous when you are driving.
-So keep that in mind when you are designing your suspension system in the front.
-You need to have the relationship between the tie rod ends and the center distance of the steering system correct.
+That can be very dangerous when the vehicle is moving.

-You need to have the tie rods in a neutral position as the suspension moves.
-So that the wheels themselves are not turning when the suspension moves.
-That is pretty important.
-If you look at a car, and examine its suspension system.
-You'll get the idea that the tie rod ends and their relationship to the suspension does not move.
-They maintain a central a position and that is very important for, obviously tracking.
-Imagine if you were to put a load, a front load, with someone who is heavier than you, and all the sudden the tracking of the wheels is off because the suspension tie rod ends relationship is not neutralized or correct.
+If you look at a car, and examine its suspension system you will see that the tie rod ends and their relationship to the suspension does not move.
+They maintain a central position which is very important for, obviously tracking.
+Imagine if you were to put a load, a front load with someone who is heavier than you, and all of a sudden the tracking of the wheels is off because the suspension tie rod ends relationship is not neutralized or correct.

 The steering knuckle system is by far the most reliable, most robust and most controllable system that go carts use, and cars use for that matter.
-As far as the steering knuckle designs are concerned, there's a whole host of different ways holding onto steering knuckles.
+As far as the steering knuckle designs are concerned, there are a whole host of different ways to hold steering knuckles in place.

-You can use the tube with a very large bolt welded to the tube, then you surrounded with a C-channel.
-You will then run a bolt through both the C-Channel and the tube.
-On the tube itself you have welded a radial arm.
-On the arm itself you gusset it, so that it maintains twisting motions when you hit bumps and so on.
-But also on the arm have a hole, and you mount your tie rod to that.
-And then the tie rod mount over to the steering system.
-The steering system itself obviously, goes out towards the passenger.
-And it basically is a rod with a radial arm on it.
-And then you bolt on to the radial arm with your tie rod end.
+A simple system is to use a tube with a very large bolt welded to the tube.
+The tube is then surrounded with a C-channel.
+Then run a bolt through both the C-Channel and the tube.
+On the tube itself weld a radial arm.
+On the arm itself should be a gusset, so that it maintains twisting motions when bumps are encountered.
+On the arm have a hole to mount the tie rod end.
+The tie rod links up over to the steering drive system.
+The steering rods goes out towards the passenger.
+Both sides of the systems link to the center steering drive system.

-Now one word on adjustment of your steering system.
-I have noted that some go-kart places denote that you should have your wheels forward 1°.
-They basically are towing them in.
+Now one word on adjustment of the steering system.
+I have noted that some go-kart places denote that the front wheels should cant in forward 1°.
+Or 1° negative tow.

-And the reasoning for that is: that when the go-kart goes forward the slop is taken up, and all wheels will be parallel.
+The reasoning for that is: that when the go-kart goes forward the slop is taken up, and all wheels will be parallel.
 So it is a good idea to put at least 1° forward.
 It will wallow itself out when you start driving.
 It also has to do with the amount of bite you get when you steer.
-Additional information about the steering system is available in the suspension area.